 If you believe you have grounds to return a casket, don’t try to do it at your local warehouse club.
 Instead, call 1-800-955-2292 or email [email protected] for further instructions on the returns process for caskets.

-We understand you may have additional questions before ordering a casket from Costco when a loved one passes away.
-In that case, you can use the contact info reference above — 1-800-955-2292 or email [email protected] — to get additional info before making your mind up about this important and sensitive end-of-life issue.
+You can use the contact information reference above to get additional information before making your mind up about this important and sensitive end-of-life issue: 1-800-955-2292 or email [email protected].

 Costco offers very affordable prices on caskets.
 But they’re not the only ones who give consumers a solid option for shopping away from the funeral home.